Strategy & Transformation

 Vendor and Technology Plan

-• Build, buy, or partner recommendations for each use case
+• Build, buy, or partner recommendations for each AI use case

 • Data architecture requirements and integration approach

-• Vendor concentration risk mitigation for NZ's limited supplier market
+• Vendor concentration risk mitigation for New Zealand's limited supplier market

 • Security controls aligned to NZ Information Security Manual